rajnigupta76/r1-connect-demo-iOS/README.md

 #Push Tags
 You can specify Tags for *R1 Connect SDK* to send *Push Notifications* for certain groups of users.

-The maximum length of the Tag is 128 characters.
+The maximum length of a Tag is 128 characters.

 *R1 Connect SDK* saves Tags.
-You do not have to add Tags every time the application is launch.
+You do not have to add Tags every time the application is launched.

 ***Add a new Tag***